10yard/dkafe/readme.md

 ## The Frontend

-The default Donkey Kong frontend was created to bring together all of the excellent hacks that have been developed by the community.
+The default frontend was created to bring together all of the excellent Donkey Kong hacks that have been developed by the community.

-The frontend's reward system will encourage you to play through them all by awarding coins so you can unlock the next one.
+The frontend's reward system will encourage you to play through them all by awarding coins when you play well so you can unlock the next one.
 Hopefully encouring you to play them and get good at them!

-Your score targets are made visible in the emulator during gameplay and you are informed when you have earned a prize - so you can expect a payout of coins.
+Your score targets are made visible in the emulator during gameplay and you are informed when you have earned a prize - so you can know to expect a payout of coins.

-Awarded coins will drop from the top of the screen (after returning to the frontend) and Jumpman must do his best to collect them before they disappear off screen.
+Awarded coins will drop from the top of the screen (after returning to the frontend) and Jumpman must do his best to collect them before they disappear off the bottom.

-Coins are awarded for beating a set score for 3rd prize (2500 coins), 2nd prize (1500 coins) and 3rd prize (500 coins).
+Coins are awarded for beating target scores for 3rd prize (2500 coins), 2nd prize (1500 coins) and 3rd prize (500 coins).

 Pauline will provide game and award information as you walk past the arcade machines.